suzaku-io/boopickle/README.md

 Note that internally `CompositePickler` encodes types using indices, so they must be specified in the same order on both sides!

-BooPickle needs to know the type when pickling to do deserialize to the correct type, thus this fails
+BooPickle needs to know the type when pickling to deserialize to the correct type, thus this fails

 ```scala
 val b = Banana(1.0)